 Swimming with whale sharks.

 I had been intrigued by their massiveness on television and read about their gentleness in magazines.
-It has been on my bucket list ever since.
+It has been on my bucket list ever since and potentially a great addition to my list of the top things to do before you die.
 Fortunately, Cancun was not only the perfect layover on my way to a Blue Osa Yoga Retreat in Costa Rica, but it was shark season too.
 Lucky me.

 The Whale Shark Daddy tour company, whom I found online, picked us up from the hotel at the early morning hour of 6:30.
 About fifteen minutes later we were at the marina, having a briefing to learn the dos and don’ts of swimming with whale sharks.